 A front-load washing machine, as the name suggests has its door on the front side.
 So, to load and unload clothes, you need to bend over.
 For this reason, weak and elderly people may not be quite fond of a front loader’s design.
-To reduce the strain, you can install it on a pedestal.
-But, even then, as the door has to be closed for the washing to start, you cannot open it in between to add clothes.
+To reduce the strain, you can install it on a stand.
+But, even then, the door has to be closed for the washing to start.
+In most options, you cannot open it in between to add clothes.

 This is where a top loader has advantages.
 As its door is at the top, it is easy to load and unload clothes.
 Also, you can add clothes, laundry booster and any other additives in between the wash program.

 You will notice that the drum as a whole spins when a front loader is in operation.
 But in a top loader, it is the agitator or an impeller at the bottom that drives the spinning.
 The drum too turns due to the inertia, but not as much as a front loader.

 Further, all front-loaders have stainless steel drums.
 But, in a top loader, depending on the pricing, you get a plastic or stainless steel drum.
 In either case, the impeller is usually plastic.

 Front-load washing machines are predominantly available in capacities ranging from 6 to 10 Kg.
 A top-loader is more versatile in this aspect available at a capacity ranging from 6 to 16 Kg or even more, making them an apt choice for hostels and places where a large group stay together.